-- ► Interfacing Python with C/C++ is or better can be a way to create powerful code - cython and SWIG are two nice tools to do so - ... but always make the interfacing maintainable/useful/etc. i.e. not a British train door
+- Interfacing Python with C/C++ is or better - can be a way to create powerful code - cython and SWIG are two nice tools to do so - ... but always make the interfacing maintainable/useful/etc. i.e. not a British train door - ► And it's all about finding the sweet spot!

-The End!
+The Sweet Spot!